d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 Statisticians call the first term an *empirical average*, i.e., an average computed over the data drawn from $P(x) P(y \mid x)$.
-If the data is drawn from the 'wrong' distribution $q$, we can correct for that by using the following simple identity:
+If the data is drawn from the "wrong" distribution $q$, we can correct for that by using the following simple identity:

 $$